-- Motor vehicle driven into water after bridge was washed out during a hurricane or flood (cataclysm) - Motor vehicle driven into fallen materials covering a roadway after a landslide or avalanche (cataclysm) - And others
+1.)
+Motor vehicle driven into water after a hurricane or flood because a bridge was washed out by the hurricane or flood (after a cataclysm has ended)

+2.)
+Motor vehicle driven into fallen materials covering a roadway after a landslide or avalanche (after a cataclysm has ended)